 Rights to a Hearing to Challenge the Contents of Records

 A student has the right to challenge the contents of education records the student believes are inaccurate, misleading or in violation of the privacy or rights of the student.
-The hearing is conducted by the Vice President of Graduate and Professional Studies.
+The hearing is conducted by the Assistant Provost.
 If the student prevails at the hearing, the student has the right to request an amendment to the record.
 Should the student not prevail, the student may enter an explanation in the records setting forth the reason(s) for disagreeing with the hearing decision.

 Right to Refuse Designation of Directory Information